The purpose of this test is to evaluate the voltage output and response time of an analog MAP sensor during engine idle, WOT and over-run conditions.

 Start the engine.

-Carry out a WOT test to capture your waveform.
+Carry out a Wide Open Throttle (WOT) test to capture your waveform.

 The voltage at idle is 1.5 - 2.0 volts and rises as the pressure increases, reaching a maximum of approximately 4.0 volts.
 On overrun the voltage gradually drops back to idle levels.
 The hash that is evident on the waveform is a result of a slight pressure change due to engine induction strokes.